Bobsimonoff/LLM-4-Applications-Commentary/docs/LLM-Top-10-Framework-Mappings/OWASP-Mappings-to-other-frameworks-LLM07-InsecurePlugin.md

 The harm of malicious inputs often depends on insufficient access controls and the failure to track authorization across plugins.
 Inadequate access control allows a plugin to blindly trust other plugins and assume that the end user provided the inputs.
 Such inadequate access control can enable malicious inputs to have harmful consequences ranging from data exfiltration, remote code execution, and privilege escalation.

-This item focuses on creating LLM plugins rather than third-party plugins, which LLM-Supply-Chain-Vulnerabilities cover.
+This risk focuses on creating LLM plugins rather than third-party plugins, which LLM-Supply-Chain-Vulnerabilities cover.

 ### Common Examples of Vulnerability